unallami/lumaa-spring-2025-swe/README.md

     Both backend and frontend projects are built with TypeScript for improved type safety.

 ### 6\.
 Salary Expectations
- -  My salary expectation is $0 because I value gaining experience over monetary compensation.
-However, I am open to and flexible with any compensation package that aligns with the company’s standards.
+ -  I do not have any salary expectation in specific because I value gaining experience over monetary compensation.
+    However, I am open to any flexible with any compensation package that aligns with the company’s standards and the current market.